-We’re here this week with Dr. Nimita Limaye, a distinguished leader in the international medical writing community and a recent addition to CSOFT Health Sciences’ growing team in Boston, Massachusetts, in the role of Senior Vice President, Strategic Partnerships & Medical Writing.
+We’re here this week with Dr. Nimita Limaye to discuss challenges and opportunities around medical communications in India.
+Dr. Limaye a distinguished leader in the international medical writing community and a recent addition to CSOFT Health Sciences’ growing team in Boston, Massachusetts, in the role of Senior Vice President, Strategic Partnerships & Medical Writing.
 She has over 20 years of life sciences experience working across the CRO, pharmaceutical, and consulting industries, having held executive leadership positions including at Altana Pharma, SIRO Clinpharm, Quintiles (now IQVIA), Tata Consultancy Services, and Applied Technology Solutions.
-We are excited to be with her today to discuss challenges and opportunities around medical communications in India.

 Dr. Hope: Congratulations on your recent selection for Regional Chair for DIA India Writing Community!
 As the regional chair, what are some of the main responsibilities in your new role?